MoveRotateResize/Unity-DYNAMIC-Shader--Rain-Wetness--Book-of-the-Dead-Intergration/README.md

 # DYNAMIC-Shaders- Rain/Wetness (Book of the Dead Intergration)

-This Demo showcases my DYNAMIC: Rain/Wetness shaders which dynamicly covers gameobjects in rain/wetness.
+This Demo showcases my DYNAMIC: Rain/Wetness shaders
+- Covers gameobjects in rain/wetness.
 - Rain/Wetness coverage can be controlled using my DYNAMIC- Weather Manager, or via Enviro- Sky and Weather Intergration
 - All of my shaders come with built-in support for Vegetation Studio's Instanced Indirect Shader
 -